hmlongco/Resolver/Documentation/Introduction.md

 }
 ```

-The XYZViewModel needs an instance of an object that implements a XYZFetching protocol, one that implements XYZUpdating, and it also wants access to a XYZService for good measure.
+The XYZViewModel needs an instance of an object that implements a XYZFetching protocol, one that implements XYZUpdating, and the view model also wants access to a XYZService for good measure.

-The XYZService, in turn, needs a reference to an XYZSessionService to do its job.
+So XYZViewModel wants references to three objects.
+But in our code, XYZCombinedService implements *both* the XYZFetching and the XYZUpdating protocols *in the same class*.
+Not to mention that XYZCombinedService also *has its own dependency*, and needs a reference to an XYZSessionService to do its job.

+The code makes those dependencies clear.

 ```swift
 class XYZViewModel {